 - Are the ages of your key staff members balanced?

 - Is a second tier for succession in place?

 - Is your firm’s infrastructure, including systems, facilities, and technology, up to date?

 - Step two.
 Assess where you would like to go.
 What is your direction, taking into consideration your competitive position, your long-term objectives, and your strategies, tactics, and action plans to get there?

 - Step three.
 Assess your progress.
 What is your framework for accountability within your firm to ensure your strategic plan gets tracked, evaluated, and revised based on changing goals and market conditions?

-A plan can be effective whether it is three pages or three hundred pages, so long as it fits the culture and constraints of your firm.
+A strategic plan can be effective whether it is three pages or three hundred pages, so long as it fits the culture and constraints of your firm.
 The critical element is to have something in writing as a basis for reflection and revision(s) in the future.